millionhz/cplusplus-notes/README.md

 # Variable Scope

-- A variable that is defined **within a function** is visible from the point at which it is defined until the end of the block in which it was defined.
+A variable that is defined **within a function** is visible from the point at which it is defined until the end of the block in which it was defined.
 This area is called the scope of the variable.
-- It is not legal to define two variables with the same name in the same scope.

 ## Global Variable vs Local Variable